Courses and Pathways

 Virtual High School classes on an array of topics are available in the Learning Commons (library) for self-motivated students, as well.

 Earn College Credits during High School

-During High School, students can also receive college credit through AP courses (exam requirement), College Career Pathways (CCP) with Three Rivers Community College or Quinebaug Valley Community College, as well as Early College Experience Program (ECE) courses in select subjects via UCONN.
-AP exams and ECE courses have small costs associated with them that are much less expensive than a college course.
+During High School, students can also receive college credit through AP courses (exam requirement), College Career Pathways (CCP) with Connecticut State Community College (Three Rivers Community College or Quinebaug Valley Community College), as well as Early College Experience Program (ECE/EC) courses in select subjects via the University of Connecticut or Southern Connecticut State University.
+AP exams and ECE/EC courses have small costs associated with them that are much less expensive than a college course.